jerielizabeth/Gospel-of-Health-Notebooks/README.md

 ## Copyright
 All material is copyright of Jeri E. Wieringa (jeri.elizabeth@gmail.com).

-The code is release under the MIT license and the text under a Creative Commons Attribution-NonCommercial 4.0 International license.
+The code is released under the MIT license, and the text under a Creative Commons Attribution-NonCommercial 4.0 International license.
 See [license.md](license.md) for details.